Melissa Riso Flaunts Bombshell Body In Floral-Print Lingerie Set

 “Beautiful from head to toe,” a third fan chimed in.

-“I commend your inspiring sentiments Miss!,” one more wrote with a few thumbs-up emoji.
+“I commend your inspiring sentiments Miss!” one more wrote with a few thumbs-up emoji.